WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

    on experience evaluating the unstable alarm
 5. Stabilise the alarm by updating the run book and sending alerts to the stable channel
+   - The runbook should be updated to note:
+     - When the alarm was stabilised
+     - Remove the assigned maintainer
+     - Consolidate false positive advice or anything else that can be simplified now that we have a deeper understanding of the alarm

 ### Run Books